craftercms/docs/source/site-administrators/studio/notifications.rst

 -------------------------------
 Step 2.
 Configure Notifications
 -------------------------------
-Place the following file in your repository for the given site and configure the HTML and recpieints for each type of notification.
+Place the following file in your repository for the given site and configure the HTML and recipients for each type of notification.

 .. code-block:: xml
     :caption: {REPOSITORY_ROOT}/cstudio/config/sites/SITEID/workflow-messaging-config.xml